deutschkihun/Data-Analysis/Project 6/readme.md

 3. Multivariate Exploration of data : More than 2 variables visualization

+## Summary of finding

+> The meaning of the main features of dataset and finding relationships between two features

 ## Key Insights for Presentation

 > How look different graphs depend on what kind of variables were used in differnt plotting skill